paulsinclair51/briteTest/README.md

 These faults can be caught and reported without terminating the test run.

 However, some failures cannot be isolated in a single process.
-If a test triggers one of the following, the entire LiteTest process will terminate:
+If a test triggers one of the following, the entire LiteTest process terminate:

 - SIGABRT (abort(), assert() failures, malloc corruption)
 - SIGKILL, SIGSTOP